 Machiavelli was not a prince.
 He wrote “The Prince” to advise princes, but he wasn’t a prince.

-- Best overview on manipulation
+- Great overview of interpersonal manipulation

 - “How to book” with great defensive techniques: not just great analyses, but a great practical guide as well